 EDF: What would you like to say to women who are just starting their IVF journey and are in the process of selecting the right clinic?

 AT: If you are in the beginning of your IVF journey, be prepared to whatever might happen and prepare your body, mind and soul to increase your chances of success from the beginning.
-The medical team can do a lot, but you can also do a lot, in regards to nutrition, physical activity, habits, and managing stress and other emotions.
+The medical team can do a lot, but you can also do a lot, in regard to nutrition, physical activity, habits, and managing stress and other emotions.
 When choosing an IVF clinic, medical team or coach, don’t settle.
 You need to feel comfortable and that you trust their knowledge and skills and that they will be with you throughout the ups and downs until you reach your goal.

 EDF: What would you say to women who have just experienced a failed IVF treatment or suffered loss of pregnancy?

 AT: If you have failed an IVF treatment or suffered loss of pregnancy, don’t rush to the next treatment without mourning the loss you’ve just had.
 Allow yourself to feel your feelings, and when you’re ready to go back to meaningful activities at home, at work and with friends.
 Build yourself back again before planning what to do next.
-Search for help with a counselor or coach if need be.
+Search for help with a counsellor or coach if need be.
 And remember, there is always a plan B.

 If you are starting your IVF cycle or your embryo transfer appointment is coming soon, check the webinar “Coping with the two-week wait” and live Q&A session with Andreia Trigo.
 In the presentation Andreia shares strategies you can use to deal with this difficult time.
 Sharing is caring!